Turk Kardiyol Dern Ars. 2020; 48(1): 1-9 | DOI: 10.5543/tkda.2019.84401

 , Ahmet İlker Tekkeşin1

 , Seçkin Pehlivanoğlu21

-In this retrospective analysis, we evaluated the long-term prognostic impact of AKI on 492patients with STEMI complicated with CS treated with PPCI. ≥0.3mg/dl increase in serum creatinine, ≥50% increase in serum creatinine, or a reduction in urine output (documented oliguria of less than 0.5ml/kg per hour >6hours) was defined as AKI.
-Patients were grouped into two according to the incidence of AKI and long-term mortality was compared between those groups.
-Cox regression analysis was used to determine the independent prognostic factors of long-term mortality.
+METHODS This retrospective analysis evaluated the long-term prognostic impact of AKI on 492 patients with STEMI complicated by CS who were treated with PPCI.
+AKI was defined as ≥0.3mg/dL increase in serum creatinine within 48 hours or a ≥50% increase in serum creatinine in 7 days, or a reduction in urine output (documented oliguria of less than 0.5mL/kg per hour >6 hours.
+Patients were grouped according to the incidence of AKI and long-term mortality was compared.
+Cox regression analysis was used to determine independent prognostic factors of long-term mortality.

-Our study demonstrated that AKI is an independent prognostic factor for long-term mortality of patients with STEMI complicated with CS treated with PPCI.
+CONCLUSION The results of this study demonstrated that AKI was an independent prognostic factor for long-term mortality among patients with STEMI complicated by CS and treated with PPCI.